teusink/Home-Security-by-Pi/4-Maintenance.md

 Sometimes you will see in your log that a package has been kepted back with the command `sudo apt-get upgrade`.
 Best is to manually fix this with the following command:
 - `sudo apt-get install <packagename>`

-This could be automated with `sudo dist-upgrade`, but read it [here](https://github.com/teusink/Home-Security-by-Pi/blob/master/5-Skipped.md) why I did not opt-in for that.
+This could be automated with `sudo dist-upgrade`, but read it [here](https://github.com/teusink/Home-Security-by-Pi/blob/master/5-Skipped.md) why I did not opt-in for that (it is an option in the pi-update.sh script though).

 ## Package integrity issues
 I faced some package integrity issues after an upgrade.
 You can fix thos with the following command: